LamJingJie/tlextractor/README.md

 For more information on the **custom submission template**, visit:
 [Custom Submission Template](https://github.com/LamJingJie/tldraw/tree/dynamic_submission_template/templates/vite)

+TLExtractor leverages Depth-first search for data searching and saving.
+It employs Multi-Threading to open multiple threads of pages and utilizes Playwright to then extract data respectively.
+Multi-Processing is used for multiple images processing, especially when there are a lot of images that need processing.
+Multi-Processing is nested inside Multi-Threading as the start is more I/O intensive and the end is more CPU intensive.

 ## Template Format

 The script requires data in a specific format: